 Sunburn is visible radiation damage to the skin.

-Most of the damage is caused by UVB radiation, although UVA radiation can also contribute to the damage.
-Radiation risk has increased greatly over the last twenty years.
+Most of the visible damage is caused by UVB radiation, although UVA radiation can also contribute to the damage.
+Radiation risk has increased in the modern era.

 Who gets sunburn?